Cyber-Underground/rshell/README.md

 * Sandboxie

 All other features:
-* Copy program to current user's Startup folder where it will be opened when Windows reboots.
+* Copy program to current user's Startup folder where it will be opened when Windows reboots: This command will copy the Rshell program to the Windows startup folder for the current user, so that it will automatically run when the computer is started up.

-* Prompt to start application with administrator privileges
+* Prompt to start application with administrator privileges: This command will prompt the user to start the Rshell program with administrator privileges, which can be necessary for some actions that require elevated privileges.

-* Customize drop path for items that are dropped to disk (including downloads)
+* Customize drop path for items that are dropped to disk (including downloads): This command allows the user to specify a custom location where any downloaded or dropped files will be saved on the disk.

-* Optional message that appears once the application is executed
+* Optional message that appears once the application is executed: This command allows the user to set an optional message that will be displayed to the user after the Rshell program is executed.

-* Send any Powershell or CMD commands to user
+* Send any Powershell or CMD commands to user: This command allows the user to send commands to the user's computer via Powershell or CMD, allowing for remote control of the system.

-* Steals all saved passwords from many browsers (told in the previous text)
+* Steals all saved passwords from many browsers (told in the previous text): This command will attempt to steal any saved passwords from the user's web browsers, which could include sensitive information such as login credentials.

-* See pc information
+* See pc information: This command will display information about the user's computer, including the operating system, hardware specs, and other details.

-* run <program\> [<arguments\> <working dir\>]
+* Run <program> [<arguments> <working dir>]: This command allows the user to run any program on the user's computer, with optional arguments and a custom working directory.

-* Anti-analysis
+* Anti-analysis: This command includes various features designed to evade analysis by malware analysis tools and sandboxes.

-* Run any application installed on the pc
+* Run any application installed on the pc: This command allows the user to run any application installed on the user's computer, without needing to know the exact path to the executable.

-* See active windows
+* See active windows: This command will display information about the currently active windows on the user's computer, including the window titles and handles.

-* Download files from outside sources
+* Download files from outside sources: This command allows the user to download files from external sources, potentially including malware or other malicious content.

-* Upload files
+* Upload files: This command allows the user to upload files from their computer to a remote server.

-* kill processes
+* Kill processes: This command allows the user to terminate any running processes on the user's computer.

-* Watch network traffic
+* Watch network traffic: This command allows the user to monitor network traffic on the user's computer, potentially including sensitive information such as passwords or other data.

-* See files in current folder
+* See files in current folder: This command will display a list of files in the current directory.

-* List all services
+* List all services: This command will display a list of all services running on the user's computer.

-* Search for services
+* Search for services: This command allows the user to search for specific services running on the user's computer.

-* See installation location
+* See installation location: This command will display the installation location of the Rshell program.

-* Decrypt and Encrypt all files
+* Decrypt and Encrypt all files: This command allows the user to encrypt or decrypt any files on the user's computer.

-* Take screenshots of one or both screens
+* Take screenshots of one or both screens: This command allows the user to capture screenshots of the user's computer, either of a single screen or both screens.
 --------------------------------------------------

 ### Tested anti malware providers: